JacobVanGeffen/JacobVanGeffen.github.io/_posts/2018-7-3-Domo-Arigato&#44;-Mr&#46;-Roboto.md

 <p align="center">* * *</p>

 There you have it.
 Not a story I’m proud to share, but a story nonetheless.
 I share this with the hopes that you will learn from my folley and just quit playing these ridiculous games.
 Go play Mario Kart against your younger brother; that’ll make you feel much better about yourself.
-Finally, if you take nothing else away from this tale remember this — I beat a 25-year-old game with extremely modern technology, and I couldn’t be prouder of myself.
+Finally, if you take nothing else away from this tale, remember this — I beat a 25-year-old game with extremely modern technology, and I couldn’t be prouder of myself.

 See you robot cowboy...